 Women from any stage of their careers are welcome to apply, whether emerging, mid-career or established.
 They must already have started the photo essay for which they are seeking funding and be able to show work in progress.
 In addition, they must have already completed at least one other documentary photo essay to demonstrate track record prior to applying for funding.
 Entrants must be over 18, they may be any nationality and based anywhere in the world.
 It is free to submit.

-Submissions will be reviewed by panel including: Rebecca Conway – 2017 FotoAward winner, Donna De Cesare – award-winning Photojournalist & Educator, Nina Emett – Documentary Photographer & Director of FotoDocument, Melanie Friend – Documentary Photographer & Educator, Rebecca Newton – PR & Social Media Manager Nikon, Neo Ntsoma – award-winning Photojournalist, Marilyn Stafford herself and her daughter, honorary judge, Lina Clerke.
+Submissions are reviewed by international panel including: Donna De Cesare – award-winning Photojournalist & Educator, Nina Emett – Documentary Photographer & award-winning Director of FotoDocument, Melanie Friend – Documentary Photographer & Educator, Rebecca Newton – PR & Social Media Manager Nikon, Neo Ntsoma – award-winning Photojournalist, Marilyn Stafford herself and her daughter, honorary judge, Lina Clerke.

 L: Marilyn Stafford at work, 1960.
 R: First portrait, Albert Einstein, 1948 © Marilyn Stafford

 THE WINNER OF THE MARILYN STAFFORD FOTOREPORTAGE AWARD 2019 IS

 YOU CAN SEE THE ANNOUNCEMENT OF THE 2019 WINNER AND HONOURABLE MENTIONS HERE

 Image credit: Anna Filipova